What is a mammogram?

 X-rays easily pass through soft tissues such as skin and fat, which appear in shades of gray on the image.
 Denser structures, such as tumors or deposits of calcium that could indicate breast cancer, absorb the radiation and show up as white on the image.

 A screening mammogram uses a very low dose of radiation and typically involves two pictures of each breast.
-A diagnostic mammogram uses a higher dose of radiation to take more detailed pictures of your breasts from different angles.
+A diagnostic mammogram is used to take more detailed pictures of specific areas of your breasts from different angles or with magnification.

 Types of mammograms

 Mammograms can be two-dimensional (2D) or three-dimensional (3D).
 A 2D mammogram takes two pictures of each breast from above and from the side.
-A 3D mammogram, also called digital breast tomosynthesis, takes pictures from multiple angles because the machine moves around each breast.
-It also produces more detailed images than a traditional mammogram.
+A 3D mammogram, also called digital breast tomosynthesis, takes pictures from multiple angles as the machine moves around each breast.
+These pictures are combined to create the 3D images for the radiologist to look at different layers of each breast.

 Benefits of 3D mammography

-Studies show 3D mammography is more effective at finding breast cancer earlier than traditional mammography, especially for people with dense breast tissue.
-It can also lower the risk of repeat screening mammograms due to false positives (images that look abnormal even though breast cancer isn’t present).
+Studies show that a specialized breast radiologist is more effective at finding breast cancer early when using 3D mammography instead of 2D mammography, especially for people with dense breast tissue.
+Using 3D mammography can also lower the risk of recall from screening mammograms due to false positives (images that look abnormal even though breast cancer isn’t present).

 Additional benefits of 3D mammography include: